-Nevertheless, significant progress has been made since 1964, when the Surgeon General issued the first report outlining the health dangers of smoking.
-Since that time, the prevalence of smoking has dropped from 42.4% among adults to 19.3%.
-Lung cancer, chronic bronchitis and emphysema would become infrequently diagnosed diseases if people would stop smoking.
+Since 1964, when the Surgeon General issued the first report outlining the health dangers of smoking, the prevalence of smoking has dropped among adults.
+The incidence of lung cancer, chronic bronchitis, and emphysema would become significantly less common if people would stop smoking.

 Compared to a nonsmoker, a smoker faces these risks:

-Use of other tobacco products such as pipes, cigars, and snuff is less common, comprising less than 10% of use of all tobacco products; however, the health effects of these products are similar to those of cigarettes - particularly their association with cancers of the mouth, throat, and esophagus.
+Use of other tobacco products such as pipes, cigars, and snuff is less common; however, the health effects of these products are similar to those of cigarettes - particularly their association with cancers of the mouth, throat, and esophagus.

 Increasing attention has been devoted to publicizing the dangers of second-hand (environmental) smoke, the association between tobacco marketing and initiation of smoking among youth, and the development of strategies and medications to help smokers quit.
-According to the CDC, about 126 million people are exposed to secondhand smoke and are put at risk for tobacco-related problems such as lung cancer, heart disease and respiratory infections.
-In addition, a new problem termed "third-hand smoke" has been recently investigated; cigarette smoke generated carcinogens lodge in clothing, carpets, drapes and other materials and can be absorbed through human skin, especially that of children and infants.
+According to the CDC, about 126 million non-smoking Americans are exposed to secondhand smoke and put at risk for tobacco-related problems such as lung cancer, heart disease and respiratory infections.
+In addition, a new problem termed "third-hand smoke" has been recently investigated.
+Cigarette smoke generated carcinogens lodge in clothing, carpets, drapes and other materials and can be absorbed through human skin, especially that of children and infants.
 These carcinogens can also be ingested and inhaled in dust.